thecodenomad/pyneurobik/README.md

 When multiple models are configured and downloaded, Neurobik automatically creates a symlink `default-model.gguf` (or appropriate extension) in the models directory pointing to the first model in the config order.
 This provides a consistent default model reference.

+Each model has its own confirmation file.
+When any model is downloaded for a provider, a provider confirmation file (`.neurobik-ready`) is also created in the models directory.

 See `sample_config.yaml` for a complete example.

 ## Usage